Guils09/Stardance-Guils09-macropad-v2/README.md

 # Stardance-Guils09-macropad-v2
-an updeted design from v1
+an updated design from v1